Frequently asked Questions

 Photocatalyst is the creation of a strong oxidation agent to breakdown any organic matter to carbon dioxide and water in the presence of the photocatalyst, light and water.
 The word 'photocatalysis' is actually composed of two parts, "photo" and "catalysis".
 'Photo' is the Greek word for 'light' and 'Catalysis' is the process where a substance participates in modifying the rate of a chemical transformation of the reactants without being altered or consumed in the end.

-Examples of the functions of a photocatalyst: Air Purification - Breaks down VOCs such as ethylene, formaldehyde, NOx, and SOx, allergen elimination, improves air quality.
+Examples of the functions of a photocatalyst: Air Purification - Oxidizes VOCs such as ethylene, formaldehyde, NOx, and SOx, allergen elimination, improves air quality.

 Sources of Volatile Organic Compounds (VOCs)

-Deodorization - Breaks down aldehyde, ammonia, chloroform, diesel, garbage, pest infestation, pet smells, etc.
+Deodorizing - Oxidizes aldehyde, ammonia, chloroform, diesel, garbage, pest infestation, pet smells, etc.

-Sanitization - Destruction and prevention of moulds, fungi, algae growth, etc.
+Sanitizing - Destruction and prevention of moulds, fungi, algae growth, etc. through oxidation.

 What is Nanotechnology?Nanotechnology is a rapidly growing science in the production and utilization of particles that measure in nanometers.
 The term 'nanoparticles' is generally used to indicate particles with dimensions less than 100 nanometers.
 (1nm = 0.000000001m)